Actindo-AG/Documentation/RetailSuiteAccounting/Operation/11_CreateBalanceCarriedForward.md

   ![Balance carried forward: step 1](../../Assets/Screenshots/RetailSuiteAccounting/Book/BalanceCarriedForward01.png "[Balance carried forward: step 1]")

-  [comment]: <> (The *Cost accounting* field is displayed only when cost centers and/or cost units have been created in the fiscal year from which the balance is carried forward.)
+  [comment]: <> (The *Cost accounting* field is displayed only when cost centers and/or cost objects have been created in the fiscal year from which the balance is carried forward.)

 3. Click the *Carry forward from FY* drop-down list and select the appropriate fiscal year.
 All available fiscal years prior to the currently selected fiscal year are displayed in the list.